Buying Guides

 Best Slim for Entryways

-Realistic capacity: 15-18 pairs of women's flats and low heels.
-10-12 pairs of men's sneakers (size 10-12).
-Boots don't fit at all — the drawer depth and tilt mechanism can't accommodate anything taller than a low-top shoe.
+Realistic capacity: 15-18 pairs women's flats and low heels.
+10-12 pairs men's sneakers (size 10-12).
+Boots don't fit at all — the tilt mechanism can't handle anything taller than a low-top.

-Watch out for: Wall mounting is mandatory — the anti-tipping device isn't optional for a 47-inch-tall cabinet that's only 9.45 inches deep.
+Watch out for: Wall mounting is mandatory — a 47-inch cabinet that's 9.45 inches deep will tip.
 No boots, no high-tops, no bulky athletic shoes.
-Men's shoes larger than size 10 may not angle properly in the drawers.
-The capacity gap between advertised (24) and realistic for men's shoes (10-12) is the widest on this list.
+Men's size 10+ may not angle properly.
+The gap between advertised (24) and realistic for men's shoes (10-12) is the widest on this list.

 VASAGLE Shoe Storage Bench — Best Bench-Style